kanyun157/tuxracer-vr/README.md

 make
  ```

-### Windows:
-* ...
-TODO

-### OSX:
-* ...
-TODO

-## Running:
-### Windows:
-* Make sure the Oculus runtime is installed and running in either extended or direct-to-rift mode.
-* Extract zip to a new folder and run etr.exe from this new directory.
-* If in extended mode, use the F9 key to toggle between the Rift and back.
-Direct-to-rift should "Just Work" (no need for F9 key) and mirror to both displays.
-* Use the extracted config/options file for tweaking performance options.

-### Linux:
 * Don't rotate the rift if using extended mode.
 Keep it in its default portrait mode.
 * On Linux, the Oculus SDK only supports extended mode.. whether using Xinerama or as separate displays via the DISPLAY environment variable.
 * Please make sure your oculusd or ovrd service is running and issue src/etr from the root build directory.